Robert-Clark-1990/MS4_RCD/README.md

 ## Bugs Unable To Fix

 - **Product Page Pagination** -
 During the later stages of development, it was suggested pagination was implemented into the products page.
 This was done using the Paginator import in the products view.
-However, once implemented, this first threw up **UnorderedObjectListWarning: Pagination may yeild inconsistent results with an unordered object_list**.
+However, once implemented, this first threw up **UnorderedObjectListWarning: Pagination may yield inconsistent results with an unordered object_list**.
 To counter this, the products object was set to order by the pk value, which stopped the error from appearing.
 However a bigger issue arose in that the page would no longer view properly, and would show raw code instead.
 Upon inspection it appeared the whole page had been placed in a "pre" block, which showed no errors in the terminal, or Chrome's DevTools.
 As this was a complementary feature implemented late into the project, it was decided that it would be removed for the time being.
 The code from the products views.py file can be viewed below:

 ```
 from django.core.paginator import Paginator